 Limerick was the joint winner of the European Green Leaf Award 2020.
 The city was acknowledged for its commitment to better air quality and noise levels.

 Limerick has invested heavily in making the city a better place to live.
-This initiative involves creating smart buildings and homes, developing integrated public spaces and smart neighborhoods.
+This initiative involves creating smart buildings and homes, developing integrated public spaces and smart neighbourhoods.

 Air quality is monitored through recently acquired particle and gas monitors.
 The city has worked on its infrastructure to make it easier to cycle, walk or use public transport and to leave their cars at home.